ethereum-optimism/optimism/specs/withdrawals.md

   - `nonce`: Nonce for the provided message.
   - `sender`: Message sender address on L2.
   - `target`: Target address on L1.
+  - `value`: ETH to send to the target.
   - `data`: Data to send to the target.
   - `gasLimit`: Gas to be forwarded to the target.
 - Proof and verification data:
   - `timestamp`: The L2 timestamp corresponding with the output root.
-  - `outputRootProof`: The 4 values which are used to derive the output root.
+  - `outputRootProof`: Four `bytes32` values which are used to derive the output root.
   - `withdrawalProof`: An inclusion proof for the given withdrawal in the withdrawer contract.

 These inputs must satisfy the following conditions:

 1. The `timestamp` is at least `FINALIZATION_PERIOD` seconds old.
 1. `OutputOracle.l2Outputs(timestamp)` returns a non-zero value `l2Output`.
-2. The `l2Output` value is equal to the hash of the components of the `outputRootProof`
+1. The keccak256 hash of the `outputRootProof` values is equal to the `l2Output`.
 1. The `withdrawalProof` is a valid inclusion proof demonstrating that a hash of the Withdrawal transaction data is contained in the storage of the Withdrawer contract on L2.